 The purpose of the clerk's role is to provide advice to the governing body on governance, constitutional and procedural matters.
 All governance boards should appoint an independent professional clerk that is able to advise them on the nature of their functions and duties and ensure the governing body operates efficiently and effectively.
-The page below outlines the roles and responsibilities of the clerk.

 All academy trusts and maintained schools must appoint a clerk to their governing board as set out in their articles of association or in regulations, as appropriate.

 The purpose of the clerk’s role is to: